 So our aim is to help you be a better driver and reduce the risk of a crash happening.
 The Volvo EX90 comes with an invisible shield of safety that includes our latest sensing technology, allowing the car to understand your state of mind and the world around you.

 Start with the outside.
-State-of-the-art sensors such as cameras, radars and LiDAR, all powered by our core computing platform and software, work together to create a 360-degree real-time view of the world.
+State-of-the art sensors like cameras, radars and LiDAR, all powered by our core computing platform and software, work together to create a 360-degree real-time view of the world.

 And as our cars hit the roads and we learn from the data they generate, our research indicates that our software and sensors can help reduce accidents that result in serious injury or death by up to 20 per cent.

-Likewise, we estimate that we can even improve overall crash avoidance by up to nine per cent, which could lead to millions of accidents avoided over time.
+Likewise, we estimate we can even improve overall crash avoidance by up to 9 per cent, which could lead to millions of accidents avoided over time.
 That would be a big step in safety and for mankind.

 A watchful guardian

-We will reveal a lot more details about our new all-electric flagship in the coming weeks before the global reveal on 9 November, so stay tuned!
+We will reveal a lot more details about our new all-electric flagship in coming weeks before the global reveal on November 9, so stay tuned!